"Blue" Diving Center

 • The idea of the first underwater breathing apparatus, an inverted pot over the head of the diver to hold the air, belongs to Aristotle.

-• Thucydides also refers that divers make dams to the underwater saws of Syracuse's.
-Arian recounts that Alexander the Great use divers in the siege of Tyre.
+• Thucydides also refers that the divers make dams to the underwater saws of Syracuse's.
+Arian recounts that Alexander the Great used divers in the siege of Tyre.

-• Famous Medieval engineers, such as Leonardo da Vinci developed, built and installed mechanisms which help divers to stay longer underwater, basically at building and during wars.
+• Famous Medieval engineers, such as Leonardo da Vinci developed, built and installed mechanisms which help divers to stay longer underwater, in order to participate in underwater building work and during wars.

-• The first construction respirator comes from Roger Bacon in 1240.
+• The first construction respirator was invented by Roger Bacon in 1240.

-• The considerable contribution to understanding the behaviour of human in the conditions of an elevated pressure was brought by Englishman Robert Boyle which in 1660 studied physical properties of compressed air.
+• The considerable contribution in order to understand the behaviour of humans in the conditions of an elevated pressure was brought by Englishman Robert Boyle, who in 1660 studied physical properties of compressed air.
 The Boyle's Law describes effect of changing the volume from pressure and density of gas which is crucial for diving physiology.

 • Mathematician Scott originally published the first description related to diving in 1664 and it was a bell.